 Peter’s gentle touch and extensive clinical experience, his ability to synthesize and choose wisely from a wide depth of knowledge, give him an almost unique ability to solve problems for his clients.

 It was 1996 when Peter first had his belly “unwound”.
 It was profound.
 After a few more sessions of this abdominal touch therapy – Chi Nei Tsang – he noticed a significant improvement in his health.
-This gentle precise visceral bodywork – centred on the internal organs (intestine, stomach, liver) – effectively released physical and emotional tension and trauma.
+This gentle precise visceral bodywork – centred on optimizing function of the internal organs (intestines, stomach, liver, bladder) – effectively released physical and emotional tension and trauma.

 Peter has dedicated himself to a search for the most effective global visceral healing practices.
 This began his training in both traditional and modern, eastern and western therapies.
 These studies have taken him throughout North America, and many times to India and Thailand.

-Peter is a widely respected teacher in the field.
-He has also been an athlete all his life.
-Soccer, qigong, & more recently, bouldering have supplanted cycling and yoga as his favourite physical activities.
+Peter has become a widely respected teacher in visceral bodywork.
+He is a lifelong athlete Soccer, cross country skiing, qigong, & more recently, bouldering have supplanted cycling and yoga as his favourite physical activities.
 Peter Melnychuk is dedicated to physical, emotional, spiritual fitness for himself and his clients.